 From what I ascertained in the preceding module, we must expect dendritic growth whenever the liquid is supercooled; it doesn't matter for what reason.
 And that is indeed what we often find for non-pure materials like binary (or more complex) alloys.
 With luck, we can make the original dendritic structure visible at room temperature as in the steel example above.

-various length and directions that obstruct each other, break off, allowing new
+of dendrites of various length and directions that obstruct each other, break off, allowing

 What is going on is limited by nucleation.
 You just can't start new crystallites fast enough to account for the ones stopping because they run into obstacles.
 That implies that the amount of heat of solidification produced in this early phase cannot keep up with the amount of heat that flows out of the system - supercooling results.

 However, if we look back at the preceding module, it is the quotient or relation of the temperature gradient G and the interface velocity v that decides if there is supercooling.
 Only if G/v is smaller than some critical value, interfaces are not stable, indicating supercooling.
 So what you get depends on the kind of mould, the temperature of the mould, how much the liquid is overheated (hotter than the melting point), and so on.